ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 <!-- Move resistivity here -->
 ### Resistivity and Resistance

 Resistance is primarily affected by two things.
-First is a material's intrinsic property known as resistivity, which varies from material to material.
+First is a material&rsquo;s intrinsic property known as resistivity, which varies from material to material.
 The greater the resistivity of a material, the greater the resistance of an object made of that material.
 Second is the geometry of the material, particularly the cross-sectional area and the length of the material.
 Since current flows through the cross-sectional area of the material, increasing this area is like adding resistors in parallel; the greater the cross-sectional area, the lower the resistance.
 The length of the material is analogous to a set of resistors in series; the longer the piece of material, the greater its resistance.
 These relationships are expressed by the equation below.

 $$
 R_{resistance}\ (\Omega) = \frac{ρ_{resistivity}\ (\Omega\ cm) \cdot L(cm)}{A(cm^2)}
 $$

-To return to our piping analogy, resistivity is like obstructions in a pipe, such as rocks and other blockages.
+To return to our plumbing analogy, resistivity is like obstructions in a pipe, such as rocks and other blockages.
 The more obstructions, the harder it is for the water to flow.
 The greater the cross-sectional area of the pipe, the more paths are available through the obstructions, and the lower the resistance to flow.
 The longer the pipe, the more obstructions the water encounters in going the length of the pipe, and the greater the resistance to flow.

 Early resistors were made by coiling lengths of resistive wire around an insulating core.
 Resistors today are often made by taking carbon and mixing it with some kind of binding material, with such a density as to get the desired resistance.

 Check out Simulation 3 to see how the values of $ρ,\ L$, and $A$ affect $R$.
 Please note the visual representation of the resistor and how it changes with these values.